-Research at the Dept. of Materials Science and Engineering
+Research at Department of Materials Science and Engineering

 The Department of Materials Science and Technology offers a wide variety of research areas including inorganic materials and ceramics, metal production and recycling and materials for energy technology such as research on renewable energy sources, for example solar cells.